StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 3. Observe the album photo count without refreshing the page.

 ### Expected Result
-After deletion, the album’s photo count should update immediately to reflect the correct number.
+After deletion, the album's photo count should update immediately to reflect the correct number.

 ### Actual Result
 The old count remains visible until the page is manually refreshed.